 Patients with neurologic symptoms should undergo cerebrospinal (CSF) examination.

 Imaging studies depend on the organ involved.
-Chest x-ray may be the first clue to the presence of an aortic aneurysm.
+A chest x-ray may be the first clue to the presence of an aortic aneurysm.
 A CT scan can confirm this.
-Echo is needed to rule out aortic regurgitation.
+An echocardiogram is needed to rule out aortic regurgitation.

 Treatment depends on the disease stage.

 Primary, secondary, or early latent syphilis is treated with a single dose of intramuscular (IM) penicillin G benzathine 2.4 million units.
 Alternative therapies include doxycycline 100 mg orally (PO) twice daily for 14 days or ceftriaxone 1 to 2 gm IM or intravenously (IV) daily for 10 to 14 days or tetracycline 100 mg PO 4 times for 14 days.

 Late latent syphilis is treated with IM penicillin G benzathine 2.4 million units once weekly for 3 weeks.
 Alternative therapies include doxycycline 100 mg PO twice daily for 28 days or tetracycline 100 mg PO four times daily for 28 days.

 Tertiary syphilis is treated with IM penicillin G benzathine 2.4 million units once weekly for 3 weeks.

 Neurosyphilis is treated IV penicillin G aqueous 18-24 million units daily for 10 to 14 days.

 Patients with a high titer of secondary syphilis can develop Jarisch-Herxheimer reaction, which is an immune-mediated self-limited reaction that occurs within 2 to 24 hours of treatment and is characterized by high fever, headache, myalgias, rash.